Split and Merge: Aligning Position Biases in LLM-based Evaluators: Related Work

 \section{Related Work}

-\parh{Automatic Evaluation of AI Outputs.}~Automated evaluation using standard metrics like BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} is a popular approach to assessing the quality of AI-generated text.
-However, these metrics are limited in their ability to assess meaning, reasoning, and logical consistency.
-Recent efforts have focused on developing more robust semantic similarity metrics using neural representations~\citep{zhang2019bertscore,wang2022enriching,gu2021cradle,li2022unleashing}, but they are still imperfect proxies for human assessment.
-LLM has emerged as a promising alternative for evaluation.
-LLM-EVAL~\citep{lin-chen-2023-llm} provides a unified schema for evaluating multiple conversation quality dimensions, while PandaLM~\citep{wang2023pandalm} enables reproducible automated assessment by collecting diverse human annotations and training a model to predict fair assessments.
+\parh{Automatic Evaluation of AI Outputs.}~Automated evaluation metrics like BLEU~\citep{papineni2002bleu} and ROUGE~\citep{lin2004rouge} are widely used to assess the quality of AI-generated text.
+However, these metrics have limited ability to assess meaning, reasoning, and logical consistency.
+Recent efforts have focused on developing more robust semantic similarity metrics using neural representations~\citep{zhang2019bertscore}, but they are still imperfect proxies for human assessment.
+To address this, LLM has emerged as a promising alternative for evaluation~\cite{chiang2023large,liu2023geval,Huang2023EmotionallyNO,Jiao2023IsCA,lin-chen-2023-llm,wang2023pandalm}.

-\parh{Biases in LLM Evaluators.} Besides position bias, ~\cite{zheng2023judging} identify two additional biases: verbosity bias, which refers to a preference for longer answers, and self-enhancement bias, which involves a preference for self-generated answers.
-However, the definition of verbosity bias is not clear, and we observe that human evaluators also tend to prefer longer answers.
-Furthermore, self-enhancement bias is not universal for all evaluators~\citep{zheng2023judging}.
-Given these considerations, we focus on addressing position bias, as its mitigation can directly improve the efficiency and accuracy of a wide variety of LLM evaluators already in real-world use~\citep{alpaca_eval}.
+\parh{Biases in LLM Evaluators.} Besides position bias, Zheng et al.~\citep{zheng2023judging} identify two additional biases: verbosity bias, which refers to a preference for longer answers, and self-enhancement bias, which involves a preference for self-generated answers.
+However, the definition of verbosity bias remains ambiguous, and in line with previous research~\citep{wang2023large}, we observe that human evaluators also tend to prefer longer answers.
+Furthermore, self-enhancement bias is not universal for all LLMs~\citep{zheng2023judging}.
+Therefore, we focus on position bias, as its mitigation can directly improve the efficiency and accuracy of various LLM evaluators already in real-world use~\citep{alpaca_eval}.

-\parh{Multi-agent LLMs.}~In addition to single-agent LLM, researchers have explored multi-agent LLMs.
-For example, \cite{wu2023style} propose rounds of proposal and debate among multiple LLM instances to reach consensus answers with improved reasoning.
-Complementarily, Chateval~\citep{chan2023chateval} implements a multi-agent debate framework to move beyond individual prompting strategies, and the multi-Elo rating system~\citep{wu2023style} substantially improves evaluation quality and factual accuracy for multi-LLMs.
-While powerful, these efforts are orthogonal to our work.